JacobUns/Work-Brain/Notes/De Beers/ICS Team Dynamics - Feb 2024.md

 - Disengaged team members during meetings
 - Non-functional constraints aren't clear to the team
 - No written version of the functional requirements in Theme/Epic/Feature form
-- Not release planning in detail based on written functional & non-functional requirements
+- Not [[Release Planning]] in detail based on written functional & non-functional requirements
 - Time constraints being placed on team due to Laura's requesting dates ASAP
 	- Example - Laura wanting clear deliveries and timeline for 2024, which Michele then used in communication to the team saying [[architecture]] needed to be decided by the end of the week potentially influencing (unintentionally) bias within the design.
 - Communication barriers between Three Amigos causing friction